Dodgers’ May struck in head by line drive, leaves game

-PHOENIX — Los Angeles Dodgers rookie pitcher Dustin May left Sunday’s game against the Arizona Diamondbacks after being hit on the right side of the head by a line drive.
+PHOENIX — Los Angeles Dodgers rookie pitcher Dustin May appeared to avoid serious injury on Sunday despite getting hit on the right side of the head by a line drive in his team’s win over the Arizona Diamondbacks.

+Jake Lamb’s hard-hit liner in the fourth inning ricocheted off May’s head and into left field for a single that scored two runs.

+Dodgers manager Dave Roberts called the injury a “contusion” and said that May passed a concussion test.
+He added that the team “will keep an eye on him in the days following.”

+“That’s never a good situation,” Roberts said.
+“I’m just happy it wasn’t worse.”

-The 6-foot-6 May is one of the Dodgers’ top pitching prospects and was called up earlier this year.
+The 6-foot-6 right-hander is one of the Dodgers’ top pitching prospects and was called up earlier this year.
 He had a 1-3 record with a 4.07 ERA going into Sunday’s game.

+May was replaced by Adam Kolarek.
+The Dodgers rallied to win 4-3 in 11 innings to salvage the final game of the four-game series.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports